bfauber71/MyParkingMgr/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend is built with vanilla HTML, CSS, and JavaScript, ensuring no build tools are required.
-It features a responsive dark theme and a tabbed navigation interface (Vehicles, Properties, Users, Violations).
+It features a responsive dark theme and a tabbed navigation interface (Vehicles, Properties, Database, Violations).
 Role-based menu visibility and permissions are implemented directly in the frontend and enforced by the backend.

+**v2.0 Major Update (Oct 24, 2025):**
+- **Rebranded:** ManageMyParking → MyParkingManager across all files
+- **Login Attempt Limiting:** 5-try limit with 10-minute lockout, countdown timer UI, automatic reset after successful login or 1 hour
+- **Database Module:** New 5th permission module for administrative functions (replaces Users tab)
+- **Database Tab UI:** Consolidates user management, CSV import/export, and new bulk operations in three subsections
+- **Bulk Operations:** Delete all vehicles by property, find/remove duplicate vehicles by plate or tag number
+- **Enhanced Security:** HTTPS-first configuration, secure session cookies by default, login protection system
+- **Migration Support:** Separate deployment packages for fresh installations and upgrades

 **Recent UX Improvements (Oct 23, 2025):**
 - **Mobile-First Responsive Design:** Complete CSS refactor with mobile-first approach (320px base), tablet optimization (768px+), and desktop enhancements (1024px+).
 All touch targets meet 44px minimum for optimal mobile usability.